-Next is to drive traffic to your art listings and this will be done with content marketing.
+Next is to drive traffic to your art listings, which will be done with content marketing.

-Your artist blog will be the fuel that drives a tremendous amount of people to your website.
+Your artist blog will be the fuel that drives many people to your website.

 To learn how to build a successful art blog visit – Best Art Blog Traffic Tips That Work